top of page

 Trailer of the full-length piece

-A solo work exploring the tension between disappearance and presence, between costume and core.
+A solo work exploring the tension between disappearance and presence, between costumes.

-Inspired by the writings of Yaakov Raz and research by Dani Rave, the work questions whether transcendence is a form of depth—or a subtle act of denial.
+Inspired by the writings of Yaakov Raz and research by Dani Raveh, the work questions whether transcendence is a form of depth- or a subtle act of denial.

 Diration: 30 minutes